ultralytics/ultralytics/docs/config.md

 ### Validation settings

-Validation settings for YOLO (You Only Look Once) models refer to the various hyperparameters and configurations used to evaluate the model's performance on a validation dataset.
+Validation settings for YOLO models refer to the various hyperparameters and configurations used to evaluate the model's performance on a validation dataset.
 These settings can affect the model's performance, speed, and accuracy.
 Some common YOLO validation settings include the batch size, the frequency with which validation is performed during training, and the metrics used to evaluate the model's performance.
 Other factors that may affect the validation